alidah0/9gag-clone/README.md

-# Discuss Mania(9GAG clone)
+# 9GAG clone

 ## App Description

-Discuss Mania is full-stack social news aggregation, content rating, and discussion App.
-Registered members submit content to the site such as links, text posts, and images, which are then voted up or down by other members It's something like 9GAG clone.
+9GAG clone is full-stack social news aggregation and content rating App.
+Registered members submit content to the site such as links, text posts, and images, which are then voted up or down by other members.

 ## Demo Link